-At St. John's we aim to provide an inspiring, creative and balanced curriculum (see link at the bottom of the page for more information) that effectively meets the needs of all of our children.
+At St. John's we aim to provide an inspiring, creative and balanced curriculum that effectively meets the needs of all of our children.

 and four Specific:

 We are required to assess each child in our Reception Class on their progress towards the Early Learning Goals.
 Assessments are based on observing pupils in their own play as well as the teachers' and other adults' (including parents & carers) knowledge of individual children.
 Further information for parents & carers about the Early Years can be found within the Parents' Guide to the EY document below.
 Another useful resource centre for parents and carers is 4Children, The national charity all about children and families.